tezos/tezos-mirror/docs/introduction/howtouse.rst

                  running ./tests_python/contracts/attic/id.tz \
                  --init '"hello"' --burn-cap 0.4

-The contract manager is the implicit account ``alice``.
-The initial balance is ꜩ1, generously provided by implicit account *alice* (but it could be from another contract managed by ``alice`` too).
+The initial balance is ꜩ1, generously provided by implicit account *alice*.
 The contract stores a Michelson program ``id.tz``, with Michelson value ``"hello"`` as initial storage (the extra quotes are needed to avoid shell expansion).
 The parameter ``--burn-cap`` specifies the maximal fee the user is willing to pay for this operation, the actual fee being determined by the system.

 A Michelson contract is semantically a pure function, mapping a pair ``(parameter, storage)`` to a pair ``(list_of_operations, storage)``.
 It can